Luisg882/Super-Physio-main/README.md

     - This section is made to give a brief description on what pain is and explain how is treated by the therapist.
-    - The intention is to give the user a road map on how is going to be the treatment of his injury starting by relieving the pain.
+    - The intention is to give the user a road map on how is going to be the treatment of his injury, starting by relieving the pain.
-    - the description is followed by an image of a man with back pain, that is one of the most frequent reasons to consult a physiotherapist.
+    - The description is followed by an image of a man with back pain, that is one of the most frequent reasons to consult a physiotherapist.